Skip to main content

 Focus Mode: Auto AF-C / AI Servo

-Focus Area: Dynamics (You can expand depending on the area
+Focus Area: Dynamics (You can expand depending on the area you want to cover yourself)

 Take priority: Shot